Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi, welcome to my homepage!
 I am a doctoral candidate in economics at Rice University.
 My research fields are empirical industrial organization and applied microeconometrics.
 I will be available for interviews for the 2022-2023 job market.

-You can find my academic CV and one-page resume here.
+Here are my academic CV and one-page resume.